 This specific piece

-Both sizes come from the same block of Zamoran variscite, which ensures that the apple-green base color and veining pattern are similar between them.
+Both sizes come from the same block of Zamoran variscite, which guarantees that the base apple-green color and vein pattern are similar between them.
 The white and yellowish veins are interstitial quartz and calcite—common material in the Palazuelos deposit—and create a different organic pattern in each piece.

 How Variscite color is formed

-Variscite is a hydrated aluminum phosphate that precipitates in alteration zones of aluminum-rich rocks in the presence of phosphatic solutions.
-The green color comes from traces of chromium and vanadium in the crystal lattice.
-The Palazuelos de las Cuevas (Zamora) deposit has a history of use dating back to the Neolithic: isotopic analyses carried out by CSIC researchers have identified variscite beads from Palazuelos in megalithic funerary goods in Catalonia and Portugal, making this mineral one of the first documented materials of interregional exchange in the Iberian Peninsula.
+Variscite is a hydrated aluminum phosphate that precipitates in altered areas of aluminous rocks in the presence of phosphated solutions.
+The green comes from traces of chromium and vanadium in the crystal lattice.
+The Palazuelos (Zamora) deposit has a documented Neolithic history: CSIC analyses have identified beads of this mineral in megalithic grave goods in Catalonia and Portugal, making it one of the first interregional exchange materials in the Iberian Peninsula.

 What settings it works for

-• Pendants with oval silver settings — the 13×9 mm size creates a pendant with a noticeable visual presence without being excessive; the 11×8 mm is more discreet and works well with fine chains.
+Pendants with oval silver settings — the 13×9 mm size creates a pendant with a noticeable visual presence without being excessive; the 11×8 mm is more discreet and works well on thin chains.

 Spanish Variscite in lapidary tradition

-Variscite from Palazuelos is a material of identity: its verifiable Iberian origin, limited to a single deposit in Zamora, distinguishes it from the abundant American and Australian variscite on the global market.
-In crystal traditions, variscite is associated with calm, grounding, and patience—three qualities that jewelers working with it also recognize in the process: it is a stone that requires careful handling and thoughtful setting.
+Palazuelos variscite is a material of identity: its verifiable Iberian origin, limited to this Zamoran deposit, distinguishes it from the American and Australian variscite on the global market.
+In crystal traditions, it is associated with calm, grounding, and patience.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.